jsparber/chess/README.md

 chess
 =====

-This project will be written in C# for the Software Engineering Exame 2016
+This project will be written in C# for the Software Engineering Exam 2016